The Imperial Family are the relatives of the reigning Monarch.

 The Throne is intended to be inherited through male-preference (cognatic) primogeniture.
 When the Line of Succession reaches the end of those related to the Monarch by blood, it passes to the spouse of the Monarch and to their relatives, in ascending order of reign.
 The former Empress Margaret, wife of Terry I, is therefore twelfth in line, and the fiancée of Jonathan I and her family will be placed before her upon their marriage.
 Succession to the Throne is not strictly hereditary, however, as demonstrated by the ascension of both Esmond III and Declan I. Parliament is constitutionally empowered to make any necessary changes to the Line of Succession (a power which was delegated to the Monarch and Senate in July 2020).

 Members of the Line of Succession must be baptised Christians in order to ascend the Throne.
-Furthermore, those born to members of the Line of Succession do not automatically become members themselves unless approved by the Monarch (or unless the other parent is of the same rank), in order to prevent the Throne falling to distant relatives out of touch with the Imperial Family or to children the parents of whom do not want to be given said choice.
+Furthermore, those born to members of the Line of Succession do not automatically become members themselves unless approved by the Monarch (or, technically, unless the other parent is also of imperial, royal or noble rank), in order to prevent the Throne falling to distant relatives out of touch with the Imperial Family or to children the parents of whom do not want to be given said choice.